konfou/konfou.github.io/_posts/2021-03-05-sixel-for-terminal-graphics.md

 A  library  for  writing  programs outputting  sixel  graphics  is,  the mentioned a few times already, [libsixel].
 Thanks to libsixel, a number of utilities now exist making use of this format.
-Those utilities can be integrated to popular such as w3m  and ranger, in order to provide sixel graphics  suspport.
-Installing  it you  also get  the `img2sixel`  tool which can  be considered  a more  advanced version  of the  two previous scripts.
+Those utilities can be integrated  to popular  programs such  as w3m  and ranger,  in order  to provide sixel  graphics support.
+Installing it  also gets  someone the `img2sixel` tool which can be considered  a more advanced version of the two  previous scripts.
 Specifically  `img2sixel` can  decode and  play real-time gif animations.

 ```
 wget "https://raw.githubusercontent.com/saitoha/libsixel/master/images/seq2gif.gif"